react-hookz/web/README.md

 2. **ESM**, the `/esm` folder — it is ES modules, with ES5 lang level.
 3. **ESNext**, the `/esnext` folder — it is ES modules, with ESNext lang level.

-So, if you need `useMountEffect` hook, depending on your needs, you can import in three ways ( actually there is more, but in common it is three):
+So, if you need the `useMountEffect` hook, depending on your needs, you can import in three ways (there are actually more, but these are the three most common):

 ```ts
 // in case you need cjs modules